 Wireless performance is a function of how much bandwidth is available in each channel.
 DHSS which uses 22 MHz channels will always be faster that FHSS which uses 1 MHz channels both in the UNII/ISM bands.
 Though by using techniques such as channel bonding FHSS can be used to reach 3 - 5 Mb range.
 As a rule of thumb modulation techniques will give 0.5 to 2+ times the MHz in bit/s throughput.
 So a 22 MHz using CCK gives ~11Mb (0.5) throughput and using OFDM (11.g) with is giving 55Mb (2+).

 A note about the effect of Orthogonal frequency-division multiplexing (OFDM) OFDM splits the available 22Mhz DSSS channel into a series of smaller channels - somewhat analogous to DSL on wireline networks.
 The theory being that any one of the smaller channels may suffer from multipath or fading problems but not all of them at the same time.
-If enough get through even in seriously congested areas then transmission will continue and pure shut-out (as is possible with 11.b) is almost impossible with OFDM.
+If enough get through even in seriously congested areas then transmission will continue.
+Pure shut-out (as is possible with 11.b) is almost impossible with OFDM.
 In this sense OFDM exhibits many of the properties of FHSS.
 Simply put, many of our objections to DSSS at the gross level have been significantly ameliorated by ODFM.

 Warning: Depends what you want from your technology.
 We wanted the most cost-effective, reliable wireless communication we could find - not necessarily the fastest.
 We'll accept a customer can suffer performance problems from time to time to due adjacent wireless and other radiating installations BUT NEVER a shut-out.
 Based on this point-of-view read the rest of this piece at your discretion.
 The use of (D)PCF which seems to be the default mode in most systems significantly ameliorates the shut-out effect for DSSS at the cost of throughput.